LohanGuedes/so_long/README.md

 It's my first graphic project in C or in any other language.

 ## Goal
-I believe that the goal of this project, was to imagine how to treat bugs, how to work with libraries,  read documentation and the most important thing: how to use GDB/Recursion.
+I believe that the goal of this project, was learn how to treat bugs, how to work with libraries,  read documentation and the most important thing: how to use GDB/Recursion.